dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

 # ICRC-25: Wallet Interaction Standard

+## Summary

+This specification describes a communication protocol between dapps (decentralized applications) and wallets.
+It defines messages that both sides should use to interact with each other and provides guidelines on how to process them.

+## Terminology

+* wallet: A service that manages a user's keys and can sign and perform canister calls on their behalf.
+* relying party: A service that wants to request calls on a specific canister.

 ## Messages

-### Permission
+### `permission`

-The purpose of the permission messages is to establish a connection between a relying party and a wallet.
+The purpose of the `permission` messages is to establish a connection between a relying party and a wallet, grant the relying party access to public parts of the user's identity and define the scope of actions the relying part is allowed to perform.

 #### Types